Development with Docker, Apache, PHP, and SSL

 mkcert example.test

-mv example.*.pem docker/traefik/certificates/
+mv example.*.pem docker/certificates/

 Using xDebug